macewanCS/w18brown/README.md

   $ "C:\Program Files\MySQL\MySQL Server 5.7\bin\mysql.exe" -u root -p caraway < caraway.sql

-  You may need to install node modues with the following command.
+###You may need to install node modules with the following command.

   $ npm install

-  You can now run the program with:

-  $ node app.js

-  Vue startup instructions.
+###Vue startup instructions.
 You will need two shells.

   1) On one shell start the client's server with: